victoriavivass/OpenAlex-pipeline/README.md

 ### 01 — Extract
 - Reads journal lists from Excel
-- Queries the OpenAlex API for all works since 2010
+- Queries the OpenAlex API for all works published since 2010
-- Stores raw OpenAlex responses
+- Stores raw OpenAlex responses for reproducibility

 ### 02 — Clean
 - Reconstructs abstracts from inverted indexes